ontodev/valve.rs/README.md

 #### Representing validated data

-For the purposes of this documentation, we are to understand a *row* (of data) to mean an array of cells, where each cell is associated a particular value of one of the columns in the given table.
-Once a given row of data has been inserted into the database and (optionally) validated, Valve represents it using a `ValveRow` struct (see the [API reference](#api)) which contains the following information:
+For the purposes of this section we will define a *cell* as a single value, that can either be valid or invalid, of one of the columns of a given data table.
+We will further define a *row* of data, from a given data table, to be an array of correlated cells, such that for every column in the table there is one and only one cell in the row corresponding to it.
+Once a given row of data has been inserted into the database and (optionally) validated, Valve represents it using a `ValveRow` struct (see the [API reference](#api)) containing the following information:

 1. The row's fixed, unique, identifier, or `row_number`.
 1. A map from the names of the columns contained in the row, to the `ValveCell` struct associated with each, where the latter represents the results of running Valve's validation engine (see [the validation process](#the-validation-process)) on the cell associated with that column.